Joel Selwood: 2014

-Despite his team's exit from the finals series, Selwood was recognised and rewarded for his individual season through several end of season awards.
-He was named to his fourth overall All-Australian team as the starting ruck rover, and was honoured with the captaincy for the second successive season.
-He also won his third consecutive, and fourth overall AFLPA Robert Rose Award as the adjudicated most courageous player.
+Despite his team's exit from the finals series, Selwood was recognised and rewarded for his individual season through several end-of-season awards.
+He was named to his fourth overall All-Australian team as the starting ruck-rover, and he was honoured with the captaincy for the second successive season.
+He also won his third consecutive, and fourth overall, AFLPA Robert Rose Award as the adjudicated most courageous player.
 In addition, he placed second for the AFLPA Best Captain Award, eighth overall for the AFLPA Most Valuable Player Award, seventh in voting for the AFL Coaches Association Champion Player of the Year Award, and tied for fifth overall in the Brownlow Medal.
-Selwood's 21 votes in the 2014 Brownlow Medal count saw him set a new club record for most career polled Brownlow Medal votes by a Geelong player.
+Selwood's 21 votes in the 2014 Brownlow Medal count saw him set a new club record for most career Brownlow Medal votes by a Geelong player.
 With 137 votes across 8 seasons, he ranked ahead of Garry Hocking, who had previously held the club record with 133 votes in 15 seasons.
-His role throughout the season was demonstrated as he led the team in total disposals (614), tackles (144), clearances (153), and inside 50s (100) while kicking the third most goals (24) and providing the second most goal assists (20).
-In recognition, he won the club Coach's Award, as well as his second consecutive Carji Greeves Medal.
+His role throughout the season was demonstrated as he led the team in total disposals (614), tackles (144), clearances (153), and inside-50s (100) while kicking the third-most goals (24) and providing the second-most goal assists (20).
+In recognition, he won the club Coach's Award as well as his second consecutive Carji Greeves Medal.
 He became the seventh player in the club's history to win at least three Carji Greeves Medals.

 During the off-season, Selwood was appointed as the national team captain of Australia for the 2014 International Rules Series against Ireland.
-Playing in the midfield, Selwood kicked one over in the lone test match and led Australia to a 56–46 win against Ireland.
-Winning their 20th test match against Ireland, Australia reclaimed the Cormac McAnallen Trophy for the first time since 2010.
+Playing in the midfield, Selwood kicked one over in the lone Test match and led Australia to a 56–46 win against Ireland.
+Winning their 20th Test match against Ireland, Australia reclaimed the Cormac McAnallen Trophy for the first time since 2010.